What Is Vyvanse Used For?

-Vyvanse is a medication prescribed to manage ADHD and the compulsive behaviors associated with binge eating disorders 1.
-However, as with any medication, taking too much Vyvanse can have serious side effects.
-Furthermore, people have become addicted to Vyvanse when they use it for reasons other than controlling ADHD or binge eating disorder, or when they do not use the drug as prescribed.
+Vyvanse is a medication prescribed to manage ADHD and the compulsive behaviors associated with binge eating disorders.1 However, as with any medication, taking too much Vyvanse can have serious side effects.
+Furthermore, people have become addicted to Vyvanse due to using it for reasons other than controlling ADHD or binge eating disorder, or not using the drug as prescribed.

-The misuse of prescription stimulant medications like Vyvanse is a growing problem in the United States, as a report by the Substance Abuse and Mental Health Services Administration (SAMHSA) noted that emergency room visits for overdoses and negative side effects of stimulant medications nearly tripled from 2005 to 2010 2.
-In addition, nearly half of those emergency room visits were for people who did not have a prescription for the medications.
+The misuse of prescription stimulant medications like Vyvanse is a growing problem in the United States, as a report by the Substance Abuse and Mental Health Services Administration (SAMHSA) noted—emergency room visits for overdoses and negative side effects of stimulant medications nearly tripled from 2005 to 2010.2 In addition, nearly half of those emergency room visits were for people who did not have a prescription for the medications.

 Stimulant-related emergency room visits were most common among males and people aged 18 to 25.
-However, the rate of increased emergency-room Among users 18 and older, the number of emergency-room visits nearly quadrupled from 2005 to 2010 2.
+Among users 18 and older, the number of emergency room visits nearly quadrupled from 2005 to 2010.2

 A number of health effects—which range from unpleasant to severe—may be seen in cases of Vyvanse overdose.
-A Vyvanse overdose may lead to cardiac events as well as sudden death.
-Signs and symptoms of an overdose may also include 1,3:
+A Vyvanse overdose may lead to cardiac events, as well as sudden death.
+Symptoms and signs of Vyvanse overdose can also include:1,3

 - Uncontrollable shaking.